Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: System Model

-In this paper, we consider the case with perfect channel state information at receivers (CSIR) and imperfect CSIT.
-To be specific, at the receiver side, the channel gains can be easily obtained by sending a pilot sequence for channel estimation.
-That is, receiver Rx$_k$ knows the precoders and channel matrices to decode the desired signal.
-At the transmitter, there exists imperfect CSIT resulting from channel estimation errors, quantization errors, prediction errors, etc. Let $\mathbf{\hat{H}}_k$ denotes the impefect CSIT for the channel between Tx and Rx$_k$.
+If no other statements, we consider the case with perfect channel state information at receivers (CSIR) while imperfect CSIT \cite{JoudehClerckx}.
+Specifically, at the receiver side, the channel gains can be easily obtained by sending a pilot sequence for channel estimation.
+That is, Rx$_k$ knows the precoders and channel matrices to decode the desired signal.
+At $\text{Tx}$, there exists imperfect CSIT resulting from channel estimation errors, quantization errors, prediction errors, etc. Let $\widehat{\textbf{H}}_k$ denote the impefect CSIT, where $\textbf{H}_k = \widehat{\textbf{H}}_k + \widetilde{\textbf{H}}_k$ and $\widetilde{\textbf{H}}_k$ denotes the estimation error matrix.
 Furthermore, $\alpha_{k} \ge 0$ denotes CSIT quality.
-Henceforth, we focus $0\leq\alpha_{k}\leq1$, because $\alpha_{k}\geq1$ is equivalent to perfect CSIT where the interference will be dissolved in noise, and $\alpha_{k}=0$ implies no CSIT where the interference has the same power level as the desired signal \cite{hao2017achievable}.
+Henceforth, we focus $0\leq\alpha_{k}\leq1$, because $\alpha_{k}\geq1$ is equivalent to perfect CSIT, where the interference will be dissolved in noise, and $\alpha_{k}=0$ implies no CSIT, where the interference has the same power level as desired signal \cite{hao2017achievable}.

 Furthermore, we focus on the case with hybrid message, i.e., $(W_1,W_2,W_0)$.
-The common message intended for both receivers is denoted by $W_0$.
-Generally, the encoding function for the transmitter is expressed as $\mathbf{s}=f(W_0,W_1,W_2,\mathbf{\hat{H}}_1,\mathbf{\hat{H}}_2)$, where $f$ is designed specifically in Section-IV for our problem.
-As for delayed CSIT, which we will discuss later on, assuming that the channel is time-varying, it is defined as the CSIT only contains channel state information (CSI) in past time slots but not the CSI in current time slot.
+The multicast message intended for both receivers is denoted by $W_0$.
+Generally, the encoding function at $\text{Tx}$ is expressed as $\mathbf{s}=f(W_0,W_1,W_2,\widehat{\textbf{H}}_1,\widehat{\textbf{H}}_2)$, where $f$ is designed specifically in Section-IV for our problem.
+Note that we will discuss later on the delayed CSIT definition, which may exist for the time-varying channel.